Shigeru Ishiba: Cabinet minister and LDP leadership campaigns

 In the September 2014 cabinet reshuffle, Abe moved Ishiba from his position as LDP Secretary-General and appointed him to a newly created office of Minister for Overcoming Population Decline and Vitalizing Local Economy.
 He was reported to have declined the offer of a cabinet post responsible for the government's upcoming security legislation.
 In spite of having been a vocal critic of factionalism in the LDP, Ishiba launched his own faction, the Suigetsukai, on 28 September 2015, with the aim of succeeding sitting prime minister, Shinzo Abe.
 With 19 members, excluding Ishiba, it was one member short of the 20 votes required for nomination for LDP leadership.

 Ishiba left the cabinet in the April 2016 reshuffle, having declined the ministry of Agriculture.
 Ishiba challenged Abe in the 2018 LDP presidential election but was defeated again.
 In 2020, following Shinzo Abe's second resignation, Ishiba ran for the leadership of the Liberal Democratic Party, losing to Yoshihide Suga, placing third overall.
 Ishiba declined to run in the 2021 Liberal Democratic Party leadership election, instead endorsing Taro Kono.

 Premiership (2024–2025)

+2024 LDP leadership election

+Throughout his years outside the cabinet, Ishiba remained one of the Liberal Democratic Party's most popular politicians among grassroots party members despite repeatedly failing to secure enough support from lawmakers in leadership elections.
+Political observers frequently described him as a policy-oriented politician with expertise in defence and regional revitalisation.
+Then-LDP leader and prime minister Fumio Kishida announced on 14 August 2024 that he would not seek re-election as LDP leader in the leadership election in September, effectively resigning as prime minister, following record-low approval ratings from an ongoing slush fund scandal and previous controversies with the LDP's affiliation with the Unification Church.

 Ishiba is elected as Prime Minister by the Diet, 1 October 2024.

-Then-LDP leader and prime minister Fumio Kishida announced on 14 August 2024 that he would not seek re-election as LDP leader in the leadership election in September, effectively resigning as prime minister, following record-low approval ratings from an ongoing slush fund scandal and previous controversies with the LDP's affiliation with the Unification Church.
+In August 2024, Ishiba published a book, Conservative Politician — My Policies, My Destiny, which would serve as something of a guide and manifesto for his 2024 leadership campaign.
+In the book, he described himself as a "conservative liberal" who was in favor of discussions regarding same-sex marriage, and advocated for deleting the second paragraph of Article 9 in the Constitution, which renounces Japan's right to wage offensive war.
+He also proposed changing the Self-Defense Forces to simply the "National Defense Force".

+Various polls had Ishiba in first place as preferred prime minister among the public ahead of the imminent leadership election.
+He officially launched his campaign on 24 August.
+During his campaign announcement, Ishiba stated he would strive to reduce Japan's dependence on nuclear energy and modify legislation to not allow married couples to choose different surnames.
+On LDP lawmakers implicated in the slush fund scandal, Ishiba said that the ‘new leadership team’ would decide if they could run with the endorsement of the LDP in the next general election.
+Ishiba visited outgoing prime minister Kishida in the Kantei on 30 August to discuss the issue.